Table of contents

 • the removal of a human organ or tissue

-To find out more, see the following pages:
+To find out more, see:

-Violence against Indigenous women and girls
+Violence against Indigenous women, girls and 2-spirited people

-To find out more, see the Increasing safety for Indigenous women and girls page.
+Read more about Increasing safety for Indigenous women and girls.

-Female genital mutilation/cutting (FGM/C)
+Female genital mutilation and cutting (FGM/C)

 It includes all procedures that involve partial or total removal of the external female genitalia – or other injury to the female genital organs for non-medical reasons.